Alan Paine Radebaugh

+For his current project, Canyons, begun in 2021, Radebaugh has been traveling extensively throughout the Canyonlands area.
+Located in Southwest United States, this area includes parts of New Mexico, Arizona, Utah, and Colorado.
+He has hiked, sketched, and studied landforms in Grand Canyon National Park, Bryce Canyon, Escalante National Monument, Canyon Lands National Park, the Navajo Nation including Canyon de Chelly, along San Juan and Colorado Rivers, and in many lesser-known parks and monuments.
+The Canyonlands is a spectacularly scenic sandstone area with gorges, mesas, rivers, and winding canyons as represented by Radebaugh's Canyons paintings.
+These paintings have been shown at South Broadway Cultural Center in Albuquerque, New Mexico in 2023 and in Center for the Arts in Crested Butte, Colorado in 2025.

-His artworks are housed in the collections of corporations and cultural institutions including Albuquerque Museum of Art and History; New Mexico Museum of Fine Arts, Santa Fe; Ohio State University–Shisler Center, Wooster, Ohio; Portland Museum of Art, Portland, Maine; Roswell Museum and Art Center, New Mexico; The College of Wooster, Ohio; University of New Mexico Art Museum; Bates College Museum of Art, Lewiston, Maine; Marian Graves Mugar Art Gallery, Colby-Sawyer College, New London, New Hampshire; Nicolaysen Art Museum, Casper, Wyoming; and Olin Fine Art Gallery, Washington and Jefferson College, Washington, Pennsylvania.
+His artworks are housed in the collections of corporations and cultural institutions including Albuquerque Museum of Art and History; New Mexico Museum of Fine Arts; Ohio State University–Shisler Center, Wooster, Ohio; Portland Museum of Art, Portland, Maine; Roswell Museum and Art Center, New Mexico; The College of Wooster, Ohio; University of New Mexico Art Museum; Bates College Museum of Art, Lewiston, Maine; Marian Graves Mugar Art Gallery, Colby-Sawyer College, New London, New Hampshire; Nicolaysen Art Museum, Casper, Wyoming; Olin Fine Art Gallery, Washington and Jefferson College, Washington, Pennsylvania; and Indianapolis Museum of Art.
+He also has paintings in the Public Art Collections of the City of Albuquerque, New Mexico; Bernalillo County, New Mexico; and the State of New Mexico.

 Analysis of Work

 David L. Bell, writing about Radebaugh's sculptural furniture, noted that it has "acute proportion, impeccable detailing."

 In critiquing New Mexico landscape artists, Wesley Pulkka commented, "Dappled by sunlight and rough textured as tree bark, Radebaugh's surfaces celebrate nature like a Gerard Manley Hopkins poem."

 In a later analysis of Radebaugh's work, Douglas Kent Hall wrote, "Radebaugh is clearly a landscape painter.
-Yet, he is a landscape painter of a very different kind….
-To a certain degree Radebaugh is doing what Jackson Pollock did as an artist….Radebaugh, too, is an action painter….The action he presents is in slow motion, few drips, if any, but plenty of gesture.
-The painting is what he creates….If Pollock and others from the abstract expressionist school freed line and form from their traditional roles in painting, Radebaugh has responded to their spontaneity and extended it with his almost self-conscious linear detailing."
+Yet, he is a landscape painter of a very different kind....
+To a certain degree Radebaugh is doing what Jackson Pollock did as an artist....Radebaugh, too, is an action painter....The action he presents is in slow motion, few drips, if any, but plenty of gesture.
+The painting is what he creates....If Pollock and others from the abstract expressionist school freed line and form from their traditional roles in painting, Radebaugh has responded to their spontaneity and extended it with his almost self-conscious linear detailing."

-Jeanne Shoaf, curator of art at the Lincoln Center Art Gallery, wrote that "Radebaugh’s complex patterns of negative and positive space capture the stark shadow and light of the plains.
+Jeanne Shoaf, curator of art at the Lincoln Center Art Gallery, wrote that "Radebaugh's complex patterns of negative and positive space capture the stark shadow and light of the plains.
 The resulting landscapes shape-shift between abstraction and representation, echoing the glints of sun off the shining sea.
 Ultimately, he makes visible the ghostlike imprint of the sea across the horizon of these Great Plains."